ge00rg/website-heroku/README.md

 Brian2CUDA.
 ```

 The part between the '---' characters is the YAML header.
 It allows to define variables that are later used to generate a page.
-These variables, the characters after the colon are going to be used by Jekyll to automatically create Denis' member page.
+The variable names come before the colon and the value that they hold come after.
+These are going to be used by Jekyll to automatically create Denis' member page in this example.
 It is important to use the correct syntax here - `variable: value` for simple variables.
 If the vaule contains certian reserved characters like for example "-", the whole value should be enclosed in quotation marks.
 Another syntactic feature of YAML that we use are lists.
 They are structured as follows:
 ```
 list:
     - item1